 - Hemorrhoidopexy.
 A surgeon will attach a prolapsed hemorrhoid back into your rectum using surgical staples.
 This procedure also changes the blood supply to the hemorrhoid, causing them to shrink.

 - DG-HAL (Doppler guided hemorrhoid artery ligation).
 This procedure uses ultrasound to show hemorrhoid blood flow.
 The blood supply to the hemorrhoid is cut off causing the hemorrhoid to shrink.
-However, this procedure leads to a high reoccurrence rate for severe hemorrhoids.
+However, this procedure leads to a for severe hemorrhoids.

 It’s best to see a doctor if you’re noticing blood.
 While it could be due to a hemorrhoid, it could also be a sign of something more serious, such as colorectal cancer.

 A doctor will likely start by confirming that hemorrhoids are the source of the blood you’ve noticed.
 To do this, they’ll either examine the area for external hemorrhoids or insert a gloved finger to check for internal hemorrhoids.